 Many organizations use succession planning as a means to develop and promote employees from within.

-Succession planning benefits both the employer and the employee.
+Organizations recognize that succession planning benefits both the employer and the employee.

 An internal promotion often means an entry-level employee is promoted to a supervisory position.